LubosVoska/CacheShield/README.md

 ## Usage
 ### Basic Usage
-To use CacheShield, call the GetAsync extension method on your IDistributedCache instance.
+To use CacheShield, call the GetOrCreateAsync extension method on your `IDistributedCache` instance.
 Provide a cache key, a method to retrieve the value if it's not in the cache, and optionally, cache entry options.

 ```csharp
 using Microsoft.Extensions.Caching.Distributed;